florentc/youbrick/README.md

     - Watchlist of latest unseen content
 - Open in video viewer (e.g mpv or vlc) or in web browser
 - Manually toggle watch status
-- Locally subscribe to a channel by coping any URL linking to a webpage of that channel (including any video on the channel)
+- Locally subscribe to a channel by copying any URL of a webpage of that channel

 ## Motivations